jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 ### Intermediate material is needed

-Countless resources are available for beginners, and excellent materials exist for advanced musicians with a solid background in theory and practice.
+Countless resources are available for beginning guitarists, and excellent materials exist for advanced musicians with a solid background in theory and practice.
 But for those in-between, the “intermediate” guitarists, it can be a long and hard slog to master the instrument well enough to truly express ourselves.